StackItHQ/pes-mo-atiff/README.md

 Here is my public link to the demo spreadsheet I used to solve this assignment : https://docs.google.com/spreadsheets/d/1XdkL4RMX6Cg1AfWn6eJkyKXWAEgBm4mmRCal9dog_w0/edit?usp=sharing

 [Watch the demo video](https://drive.google.com/file/d/1ipHEnO4YLhjPafi0b7mMFWYFpSgUnmRz/view?usp=sharing)

+EXPLAINED APPROACH :

+To maintain better scalability and faster response time whenever data is changed or added into spreadsheet a mechanism was developed such that it only updates the changes/added row of spreadsheet into the mysql-database, instead of updating the full database with the spreadsheet data again.
+So this contributes to faster response time and better scalability

+And for transfer of data from 'database to spreadsheet' it's little bit less optimized as compared to transfer from 'spreadhseet to database' because when we detect any change in database we directly re-write the entire database to spreadsheet instead of which we can develop a similar mechanism which updates only affected rows.

+So the time coonsuming and little bit tricky part was to catch the upadtes in database and write it to spreadsheet